BlobbyBob/PtraceObfuscator/README.md

 There are some conditions that the input binary needs to fulfill:
 - It needs to be linearly disassemblable
-- It needs to be single-threaded (and may only use a single process) However, if you want to improve the PtraceObfuscator, feel free to create a pull request.
+- It needs to be single-threaded (and may only use a single process)

+As these are implementable in theory, feel free to create a pull request, if you want to improve the PtraceObfuscator.